-The American politician Thomas Jefferson (1743-1826) was born in Shadwell, Virginia, the son of a tobacco farmer.
-As one of the pioneers for a free America, he formulated the first draft of the Declaration of Independence of the USA.
-Between 1785 and 1789 he was US envoy in Paris and and visited many wine-growing regions in France and Italy in 1787 and 1788 to study viticulture.
-He gave detailed descriptions of the Bordeaux wines and evaluated the best wineries, including Château Carbonnieux (Graves) and Château-Grillet (Rhône).
-His ranking was included in the famous 1855 Bordeaux Classification.
-To his friend and first US president George Washington (1732-1799) he sent 30 bottles of the Château d'Yquem, which was visited in 1787.
+The American politician Thomas Jefferson (1743-1826) was born in Shadwell in the US state of Virginia as the son of a tobacco planter.
+As one of the champions of a free America, he formulated the first draft of the US Declaration of Independence.
+In the period 1785 to 1789 he was US envoy in Paris and and in 1787 and 1788 visited many wine-growing regions in France and Italy to study viticulture.
+He kept detailed descriptions of the Bordeaux wines and rated the best estates; including Château Carbonnieux (Graves) and Château-Grillet (Rhône).
+His rankings were used in the Bordeaux classification decision in 1855.
+He sent 30 bottles of Château d'Yquem, which he visited in 1787, to his friend and first US president George Washington (1732-1799).